Martin BM: Design and development

 Martin moved to a new factory in Baltimore, Maryland, where the XT5M-1 was built, and it was first flown on 17 May 1929.
+It was powered by a 525 hp Pratt & Whitney R-1690-22 Hornet radial engine.
 During testing, the aircraft suffered structural damage during a pullout from a dive and had to be returned to the factory.
 After a redesign and rebuilding of the wings, the XTM5-1 was handed over to the Navy in May 1930 for service trials.

-In April 1931, the Navy ordered 16 production aircraft to be designated the BM-1.
-Another 16 were ordered in October 1931 as the BM-2, a variant with minor improvements.
-The prototype was flown aboard the Langley from November 1931 to prove its suitability as a carrier aircraft.
+Following further tests during 1930, the Navy ordered 12 aircraft with a more powerful R-1690-44 engine in April 1931, designating them the BM-1.
+A further order for four BM-1 aircraft was followed by an order in October 1931 for 16 of the BM-2, a variant with minor improvements.

 Operational history

-The first production BM-1 A8879 was delivered to the Navy at Anacostia for acceptance testing in September 1931.
+The first production BM-1, A8879, was delivered to the U.S. Navy at Naval Air Station Anacostia in Washington, D.C., for acceptance testing in September 1931.
 The Navy refused to accept the type after A8879 had a fatal crash during a test dive in September 1931.
-Martin modified the second production aircraft, used the same serial as the crashed aircraft and redelivered it to the Navy in January 1932.
-The second A8879 was accepted by the Navy on 27 February 1932 and it was followed by the delivery of 15 more, with the last being accepted in July 1931.
+Meanwhile, the prototype was flown aboard the aircraft carrier USS Langley (CV-1) from November 1931 to prove its suitability as a carrier aircraft.
+Martin modified the second production aircraft, used the same serial as the crashed aircraft, and delivered it to the Navy in January 1932.
+The Navy accepted the second A8879 on 27 February 1932 and the delivery of 15 more followed, with the last accepted in July 1931.

-In June 1932 the BM-1s were delivered to VT-1S squadron on board USS Lexington to replace the Martin T4Ms.
-In March 1933 the squadron was renamed VT-1B when it became part of the Battle Force, by October 1932 it had ten BM-1s and ten BM-2s in service.
+In June 1932 the BM-1s were delivered to Torpedo Squadron 1 (VT-1S) aboard the aircraft carrier USS Lexington (CV-2) to replace the squadron's Martin T4Ms.
+In March 1933 the squadron was redesignated VT-1B when it became part of the Battle Force.
+By October 1932 it had ten BM-1s and ten BM-2s in service.

-Between July 1934 and February 1935, the BM-1 and BM-2 was also operated by VB-3B, when it was formed for service aboard the Ranger.
-Other carrier squadrons also operated the BMs for short periods before they moved on to other aircraft, including VB and VT5 (Yorktown) and VT6 (Enterprise).
-By the middle of 1938 only a small number of aircraft remained in service, most with VX-3D4 and VX-4D4 which were experimental squadrons based at Philadelphia.
+In July 1934, the U.S. Navy formed Bombing Squadron 3 (VB-3B) for service aboard the aircraft carrier USS Ranger (CV-4) operating the BM-1 and BM-2, which the squadron flew until February 1935.
+Other carrier squadrons — including VB-5 and VT-5 aboard USS Yorktown (CV-5) and VT-6 aboard USS Enterprise (CV-6) — also operated Martin BMs for short periods before they moved on to other aircraft.
+By the middle of 1938 only a small number of Martin BMs remained in service, most with the test and evaluation squadrons VX-3D4 and VX-4D4 based at Philadelphia, Pennsylvania.
 By the end of 1939, all BM-1s and BM-2s were out of service.

-An additional aircraft designated XBM-1 was built for trials and testing with the National Advisory Committee for Aeronautics.
+Martin built an additional aircraft designated the XBM-1 for trials and testing with the National Advisory Committee for Aeronautics.